 Kalashnikovv Gallery (JHB), Solo Show: ‘Toyi Toyi’ (2018)

-Damane has exhibited in many group shows: ‘Memento Mori’, Kalashnikovv Gallery, Johannesburg (2018); ‘The Art of Humanity at The Pratt Institute’, Pratt Institute The Rubelle and Norman Schfler Gallery, New York (2016); ‘Imago Mundi: Map of the New Art’, Venice, Italy (2015); ‘Imago Mundi: The Art of Humanity’, Rome, Italy (2014-2015); and ‘Imago Mundi: The Art of Humanity’, Treviso, Italy (2014).
+Damane has exhibited in many group shows: ‘VISUAL AIDS: challenging narratives’, Oliewenhuis Art Museum (Annex Gallery), Bloemfontein (2018); ‘Memento Mori’, Kalashnikovv Gallery, Johannesburg (2018); ‘Talking to deaf ears’, ABSA Gallery, Johannesburg (2018); ‘White Noise’, Joburg Fringe 2017, Johannesburg (2017); ‘State of the nation address (SONA)’, Kalashnikovv Gallery, Johannesburg (2017); ‘Otherwise’, Sosesame Gallery, Johannesburg (2016); ‘Map of the new art’, Venice Biennale, Italy (2015); ‘Imago Mundi: Map of the New Art’, Venice, Italy (2015); ‘Imago Mundi: The Art of Humanity’, Rome, Italy (2014-2015); ‘Imago Mundi: The Art of Humanity’, Treviso, Italy (2014), and ‘The Art of Humanity at The Pratt Institute’, Pratt Institute The Rubelle and Norman Schfler Gallery, New York (2014).